altruios/namshubettulpa/public/namshubettulpa/chapters/reset-2.md

 {
 "M::Fuck, it's night."
-~She should have known, she saw the moonlight first thing when she woke~ ~Her earliest memory was noon on friday~
+~She should have known, she saw the moonlight first thing when she woke~ ~Her earliest memory was noon on Friday~
 ~She had been having lunch outside of a bookstore~ *She reached into her pocket*
 'M::Phone: should have found you earlier...'
-~The lock screen said monday night~
+~The lock screen said Monday night~
 ~She missed 2 days, work, and the fact she may have killed someone~ "M::Great Monday… really fucking great… fuck-ety fuck fuck."
 'M::What the fuck was she going to do now?'